 John van Geest Centre for Brain Repair

 University of Cambridge

-Project: Investigating enzyme therapies to facilitate regeneration of retinal ganglion cells in the injured optic nerve by targeting inhibitory chondroitin sulfate proteoglycans
+Project: developed enzyme therapy to facilitate regeneration of retinal ganglion cells in the injured optic nerve by targeting inhibitory chondroitin sulfate proteoglycans

 Skills: rodent optic nerve crush surgery, retinal flatmount, tissue embedding and cryosectioning, immunohistochemistry, Western Blot, PCR, confocal imaging